Franklin Kiermyer

 Franklin Kiermyer (born 21 July 1956) is a jazz drummer, composer, and bandleader.

 Biography

 Born and raised in Montreal, Quebec, Kiermyer first gained attention in 1994 with his album Solomon's Daughter, featuring tenor saxophonist and former John Coltrane bandmate Pharoah Sanders.
-Known mostly for his particularly expansive style of drumming and the passionate spiritual focus of his music, he has performed and recorded with spiritual musicians from other cultures, as well as many leading figures in jazz.
+Known mostly for his particularly expansive style of drumming and the passionate spiritual focus of his music.

+Mostly self-taught, Kiermyer cites the early influence of drummers Baby Dodds, Sid Catlett, Minor Hall, and Gene Krupa.
+"All of these drummers had a big beat.
+It felt loose, spontaneous and sure at the same time and I really responded to that.
+I’ve always gone for that feeling of power and release in my own playing.”
+The music of Fats Waller, Kid Ory, Count Basie and Duke Ellington, as well as various orchestral music played in his parents' home magnetized his childhood.
+Growing up in the 60's and 70's he was also greatly affected by the psychedelic freedom music of Jimi Hendrix and other improvisers of the era and the social-political revolution they espoused.